Skip to main content

 Explanation:

-• The result object contains the optimal x and the minimum value of the function.
+• The result object (result) contains both the optimal value of x and the minimum function value

 Example 2: Solving an Equation